 Check Your Heart

-God hears our prayers but sometimes the answer is ‘no’ because we ask wrongly!
+God hears our prayers but sometimes the answer is ‘no’ because we ask with the wrong motives.

 We need to make sure we are praying with the proper motives.
 We need to be sure what we are asking for isn’t out of selfishness or greed.